sphinx-doc/sphinx/doc/latex.rst

 inline text elements with all the customizability which has been described in :ref:`additionalcss`.
 It is a LaTeX command with one optional argument, which is a comma-separated list of key=value pairs, as for :ref:`latexsphinxsetup`.
-Here is the complete list of keys:
+Here is the complete list of keys.
+They don't use any prefix.

 - ``border-width``,
 - ``border-top-width``, ``border-right-width``, ``border-bottom-width``,